chippokiddo/fairylights/.github/README.md

 ## Features

 - Lives in the macOS menu bar
-- Subtle, twinkling fairy lights that replicate real decorative lights
+- Subtle, twinkling fairy lights

 ## Install
 - Download the `FairyLights.zip` file from the [latest release](https://github.com/chippokiddo/FairyLights/releases/latest)
 - Unzip the file and move `Fairy Lights.app` into your `Applications` folder
 - Control-click or right-click the app and select 'open'

 > [!NOTE]
-> Since Fairy Lights is not notarized, macOS Gatekeeper may block the app:
+> macOS Gatekeeper may block the app since Fairy Lights is not notarized:
 >
 > - Go to System Settings > Privacy & Security
 > - Scroll down and locate the prompt for `Fairy Lights.app`
 > - Click 'open anyway'
+>
+> Due to how the app works, this app is not, and cannot be sandboxed.
+>
+> All assets were hand-drawn and are not included in this project.

 ## Contribute